chris-jin/docker-registry-driver-alioss/README.md

         * oss_bucket: specify the bucket where you want to store these images for your registry
         * oss_accessid: the access id for the oss bucket, which you get from aliyun.com
         * oss_accesskey: the access key for the oss bucket, which you get from aliyun.com
+        * oss_host: oss host, typically, you don't need to care about it.
+In case that you need to use this registry with internal ip, you may need to change it.

     example <you can copy this example into your config.yml, and modify it accordingly>: